-This means that if you do any of the following during the period being assessed (ie three months or six months), you will not be granted approval to exit the alcohol interlock stage:
+This means that if you do any of the following during the period being assessed (ie three months or six months) we won't give you approval to exit the alcohol interlock stage.

-After approval to exit the alcohol interlock licence stage of the programme, you can apply to have a zero alcohol licence issued.
+After you get approval to exit the programme, you can apply to get a zero alcohol licence.

-You are still subject to the conditions of your alcohol interlock licence (ie you can only drive vehicles fitted with an alcohol interlock device) until you have applied for and been issued with your zero alcohol licence.
+You’re still subject to the conditions of your alcohol interlock licence (ie you can only drive vehicles fitted with an alcohol interlock device) until you’ve got your zero alcohol licence.

-Take your zero alcohol licence to the approved installer.
-Presentation of your zero alcohol licence to the installer lets them know that you are approved to exit the alcohol interlock stage of the programme.
+Take your zero alcohol licence to the approved provider/installer.
+Your zero alcohol licence lets the installer know that you’re approved to exit the alcohol interlock stage of the programme.
 The installer will then remove the alcohol interlock from your vehicle.

-After the alcohol interlock has been removed from your vehicle, you will still be subject to a zero alcohol limit for the three years that you hold your zero alcohol licence.
-This means that if you have even one drink and drive, you can be charged with drink-driving and disqualified.
+After the alcohol interlock has been removed from your vehicle, you’ll still be subject to a zero alcohol limit for the three years that you hold your zero alcohol licence.
+This means that if you have even one drink and then drive, you can be charged with drink driving and disqualified.

-You will need to hold your zero alcohol licence for three years, after which time it expires.
+You’ll need to hold your zero alcohol licence for three years, and then it will expire.
 You can then apply to reinstate your licence at any driver licensing agent and be issued with a standard licence.

-You can apply to reinstate your driver licence at any driver licensing agent.
+You can apply for your driver licence at any driver licensing agent.

-If you were disqualified for more than 12 months, you will also need to pass the appropriate tests (and pay the test fees) to regain the licence class(es) you held previously.
+If you were disqualified for more than 12 months, you’ll also need to pass the appropriate tests to regain the driver licence classes you held previously.

 Can I supply my own alcohol interlock?

-No. If you are subject to the conditions of an alcohol interlock licence, then you must use an approved device, from an approved provider and it must be fitted by an approved installer.
+No. If you're subject to the conditions of an alcohol interlock licence, then you must use an approved device, provided and fitted by an approved installer.

 If I have an alcohol interlock device fitted, can someone else drive my vehicle?

-Yes, another licensed driver can drive your vehicle but they must comply with all of the alcohol interlock requirements, eg they must complete a breath check to start the vehicle.
-Their results and violations will be recorded on the alcohol interlock.
+Yes.
+Another licensed driver can drive your vehicle but they must comply with all of the alcohol interlock requirements, eg they must complete a breath check to start the vehicle.
+Their results and any violations will be recorded in your assessment data, and may affect your ability to exit the alcohol interlock programme.

 Can I keep the alcohol interlock afterwards?

 Yes.
-Check with the approved provider who can advise you on the options for continuing to lease or buying outright the alcohol interlock.
+Check with the approved provider who can tell you the options for continuing to lease the alcohol interlock or buying it outright.